canonical/operator/HACKING.md

 * Replace the link to the pull request with the PR number in parentheses.
 * Where appropriate, collapse multiple tightly related bullet points into a single point that refers to multiple commits.
+* Where appropriate, add backticks for code formatting.

 For example: the PR